DTHenare/EGPG_Pipeline/README.md

 # Installation

 To install the software you can clone the repository to your local machine or download and unzip the files.
 Make sure you add the pipeline folder (with subfolders) to your matlab path before you run.
+Make sure you also install all of the dependencies listed below

 # How to use